AMD's Future in Servers: New 7000-Series CPUs Launched and EPYC Analysisby Ian Cutress on June 20, 2017 4:00 PM EST

 |AMD EPYC Processors (2P)|

-All CPUs will have 128 PCIe 3.0 lanes, have access to all 64MB of L3 cache, and support DDR4-2666.
+All CPUs will have 128 PCIe 3.0 lanes, most have access to all 64MB of L3 cache (except the bottom two), and all support DDR4-2666.
 AMD continually makes clear that all processors will support all the features involved, and the only differentiation point will be on cores, frequencies, and power.

 Sitting on top of the stack is the EPYC 7601, sporting 32 cores with 64 threads, a base frequency of 2.2 GHz, an all-core boost of 2.7 GHz and a boost frequency of 3.2 GHz.
 Depending on the distribution of software across the cores, the chip should be at the boost frequency when fewer than 12 cores are in use, although other factors such as localized temperature in the core may affect this.